 This collection includes a single photocopy of Anne Moore’s journal.
 Entries detail her travels as a Quaker minister to Maryland, Pennsylvania, New York, parts of New England, and England.
 Entries also provide descriptions of Quaker meetings, visits from Friends, and Moore’s reflections on religion and advice for her children.

 Included at the end of the journal are testimonies about Moore by her children, which were read at her funeral and at the Baltimore Quarterly meeting.

-Standard Federal Copyright Law Applies (U.S. Title 17).
+Standard Federal Copyright Laws Apply (U.S. Title 17).

 Sources: Dictionary of Quaker Biography, Ann Moore’s Journal

 Most of the materials in this catalog are not digitized and can only be accessed in person.
-Please see our website for more information about visiting Haverford College Quaker & Special Collections Library
+Please see our website for more information about visiting or requesting reproductions from Haverford College Quaker & Special Collections Library

 370 Lancaster Ave